Chris Kemp: NASA

-Kemp joined NASA in 2006 as director of strategic business development at the Ames Research Center in Silicon Valley where he helped forge a partnership with Google.
-In 2007, he was appointed Chief Information Officer (CIO), making him responsible for most of the IT infrastructure at NASA Ames (networks, data centers, systems, etc.) and several NASA-wide services, including the NASA Security Operations Center (SOC).
+Kemp joined NASA in 2006 as a director of strategic business development at the Ames Research Center in Silicon Valley where he helped forge a partnership with Google.
+In 2007, he was appointed chief information officer (CIO), making him responsible for most of its IT infrastructure (networks, data centers, systems, et al.) and several NASA-wide services, including the NASA Security Operations Center (SOC).
 As CIO, Kemp established a partnership with Microsoft.

 Unlike traditional government procurements, where the government gave money to private companies, Kemp structured public-private partnerships with both Google and Microsoft that provided his team at NASA millions of dollars of funding to offset the costs of making several amounts of data available in Google Earth and Microsoft Worldwide Telescope.
 Kemp then assembled and led of a team of NASA contractors with the goal of enabling NASA to "leverage the web as a platform and take the lead in open, transparent and participatory space exploration and government".
 The project to carry forward this goal at NASA Ames was called the Nebula Cloud Computing Pilot.

 Kemp's cloud project at NASA drew the attention of the Obama Administration.
-Vivek Kundra, the first federal C I O (Chief Information Officer), asked Kemp to host the unveiling of the United States Cloud Computing Strategy and to work on one of the federal government's first major cloud initiatives, www.usaspending.gov, a website that tracks all financial spending from the US Govt., Kemp and the Nebula team launched the site, which is still hosted on NASA's cloud infrastructure.
+Vivek Kundra, the first United States federal chief information officer, asked Kemp to host the unveiling of the United States Cloud Computing Strategy and to work on one of the federal government's first major cloud initiatives, usaspending.gov, a website that tracks all financial spending from the US government.
+Kemp and the Nebula team launched the site, which is still hosted on NASA's cloud infrastructure.

-In March 2010, Kemp was appointed as the first NASA Chief Technology Officer (CTO) for information technology (IT) — or Information and Communication Technology (ICT).
+In March 2010, Kemp was appointed as the first NASA chief technology officer (CTO) for information technology (IT) — or Information and Communication Technology (ICT).
 Kemp was responsible for the agency's Enterprise Architecture division and for introducing new and emerging technologies into IT planning and implementation.
 He was an outspoken advocate for the use of open-source software in the Federal Government.

 Kemp was responsible for the first open-source release under the Apache 2.0 license framework, the Nova cloud computing controller.
 As CTO, Kemp also pioneered the use of NASA's unique public-private partnership authority to introduce new technologies into NASA.

 Rackspace discovered NASA's open-source code and contacted Kemp to determine if NASA was interested in partnering together to form a project called OpenStack.
 Launched in July 2010, OpenStack is an open-source cloud computing platform based on code from Kemp's team at NASA, in collaboration with Rackspace.

 In mid-2010, Kemp received the Federal Computer Week "Federal 100" and CIO Magazine's "CIO 100" awards for his work as Chief Information Officer (CIO) at NASA Ames Research Center in 2009.

 On March 14, 2011, Kemp announced his resignation as NASA's Chief Technology Officer (CTO) for IT.